Searching complex patterns

 Searching multiple words

-in the orthography layer would not return any matches because there are no single words that match “not even”.
+In an earlier documentation page, we said that searching not even in the orthography layer would not return any matches because there are no single words that match “not even”.
 The way to search for multiple words is to make the search “wider”.

 The followed immediately by drop-down menu lets you choose whether the search should be the immediate next word, 1 word after the immediate next word, or 2 words after the immediate next word.